-By default, the name, status, type, availability, and description of a feature are displayed for easy identification.
+By default, the name, status, type, and description of a feature are displayed for easy identification.
 You can also filter features using name, Id, status, and type.

 To navigate to the Features details page, click Entitlements > Select a feature.

 The details page has all the information about whether the feature is activated or archived, the entitlements that have been added, along with the option to make changes to entitlements and the feature itself.

 Each action inside the details page is elaborated further in the following sections.

 The details page of each product catalog item lists all the features attached to it.
 This keeps you informed about the Features in consideration when an item configuration needs to be changed.

 If an item does not contain any features entitlements, you are given the option to add new entitlements using Add Features.

 A feature when created is by default present in the Draft state.

 A feature in the Draft state represents a feature in your product that you're still developing or still deciding how to take to market.
 You can make changes to this feature and its entitlements without affecting your customer entitlements until you activate it.

 Activating a feature brings all its entitlements into effect so that eligible customers' entitlement lists will now include this feature.